 The back of the FoA hint book has another picture with odd details.
 Compare the inventory in the screenshot with the items as they appear in the final game:

 The Lost Dialogue of Plato has been completely changed, as have been some of the colors in the National Archaeology magazine.
 In addition, the backgrounds for the wax cat figurine, the jar of mayonnaise, and the entrenching tool have been changed from circular to rectangular.
 However, there are two items which are not even in the final game.
 One is the green book (Klaus Kerner's passport from the intro), and the other is a yellow necklace.
 These items would serve no practical purpose, it seems, so that is probably why they were dropped.
+Also, by looking at this next screenshot, it appears that the snake was changed from red to green in the final game.
+I have no good answer as to why.

 More lost inventory items can be discovered in the resource files of FoA.
 That reddish case with a handle might have been an early version of the tire repair kit or a German soldier's rations (carried by guards in Atlantis).
 The piece of paper might have been another version of the telegram seen in the Wits Path of the game.
 And the yellow necklace shows up again as well.